kaitlinramby/codingFinalProject/README.md

 * For the week 3 assessment, I used Google Charts visualization library.
 Even if this is used slightly less than D3.js, I found the learning curve to be "easy" because it integrates well with Google sheets where I kept my data and all the files in my Google Drive and Google Maps for the geocharts.
 So, I decided to use it also for this final project.

-* The hardest part of this whole project was getting the column chart to work with the select function (dropdown).
+* The hardest part of this whole project was getting the column chart to work with (binding it) the select function (dropdown).

 * It took many, many hours and going through a lot of [Google Charts tutorials](https://developers.google.com/chart/interactive/docs/) to properly bind the dropdown function to the Google charts.
 THEN I also had to try and get the double axis to display the two metrics evenly for the column chart which resulted in a lot of fails before I was able to finally get it after playing a lot with the options and reading forums in Stackoverflow.